Week 19: Invention, intellectual property, and income

 1) IP and income plan

 Income is not why I took this course.
-If money ever shows up, I see two realistic paths, both secondary to finishing the Week 20 demo.
+If money ever shows up, I see two paths, both secondary to finishing the Week 20 demo.
 First, documentation and teaching kits: a simplified sensor + TFT bundle for schools, priced to cover parts and assembly time, with the full omni + Nanostat stack staying open source.
 Second, paid install help for nursing homes or community centers that want a batch of machines but do not want to debug UART themselves.
-Holographic projection, auto-refill base stations, and cross-household “plant social networks” are slide-deck ideas for later; they are not in the Week 18 scope contract (Week 18 deferred list).
+Holographic projection, auto-refill base stations, and cross-household plant networks stay off the Week 18 scope list (Week 18 deferred list).

 2) Final project dissemination plan

-I split outreach by who actually needs the files:
+I split outreach by who actually needs the files.
+For Fab classmates and reviewers, the main route is this GitLab

-- Nursing homes / community centers: only if someone from the Week 18 user scenario contacts me; I would deploy with install notes, not a “mood map dashboard” SKU.
+someone from the Week 18 user scenario contacts me, and even then I would bring install notes, not a "mood map

 | Phase | Timing | Action |